Culinary delights of Brittany

 Butter in Brittany has to be salted, even for cakes.
 I, personally, love salted butter because it enhances the sweetness.
 Brittany is also a salt producer.
 The famous salt marshes of the Guérande region is worth visiting for its scenic views of the salt pans.

-It therefore comes as no surprise that we have salted butter caramel (sweet and sauce) in Brittany.
+It, therefore, comes as no surprise that we have salted butter caramel (in sweet and sauce forms) in Brittany.
 I read years ago how President Obama loved this delicacy.
 Who does not love « Caramel au beurre salé »!

 Soft caramel sweets were created by a Quiberon-based Breton chocolate maker, Henri Le Roux, in 1977.